shadow578/CrashAlyzer/README.md

 - 📚 Register Parsing & Backtrace Analysis: Dive deep into the heart of your microcontroller's crash with our built-in register parsing and backtrace analysis tools.
 Uncover the root cause of those pesky issues!
 - 🌐 Automatic Addr2line Lookup: We've got your back with automatic addr2line lookup.
 No more manual address translation headaches!
 - 🛠️ Fully Guided TUI: Our user-friendly user interface (TUI) guides you through the entire analysis process.
 Whether you're a seasoned developer or just starting, CrashAlyzer is here to help.
+- 💻 Powerful CLI: CrashAlyzer provides a powerful command-line interface (CLI) for those who prefer a more streamlined and scriptable debugging experience.
+Analyze logs with precision using command-line options.
 - 🧩 Easily Extendable: CrashAlyzer is designed with extensibility in mind.
 Add support for more platforms and microcontrollers with ease.
 Our open architecture lets you expand your debugging toolkit effortlessly.

 ## Getting Started

 Getting started with CrashAlyzer is a breeze.
 Follow these simple steps to unleash the power of Cortex M debugging:

+### 1. **Installation**: Install CrashAlyzer.

-1. **Installation**: Install CrashAlyzer using via your favorite package manager (as long as that happens to be npm).
+Install CrashAlyzer quickly and easily with your favorite package manager\*.

 ```bash
 $ npm install -g @shadow578/crashalyzer
 ```

+> [!NOTE] > \* only applies if your favorite package manager happens to be **npm**

-2. **Analyzer Your Logs**: Use the intuitive TUI to analyze crash logs effortlessly.
+### 2. **Analyzer Your Logs**: Analyze crash logs effortlessly.

+CrashAlyzer offers a flexible and user-friendly experience.
+Simply run `crashalyzer` and follow the on-screen instructions to analyze your crash logs.

 ```bash
 $ crashalyzer